 Reach, our website for children and young people, also has advice on wearing face masks.

 Schools also have a duty to support children with their healthcare needs.
 If your child has an existing healthcare plan, it may be helpful to ask the school to review and update their existing plan.
-If they do not currently have one, it may be helpful to ask the school to put a healthcare plan in place before your child returns to school or nursery.
+If they do not currently have one, it may be helpful to ask the school to put a healthcare plan in place.
 There is more information about healthcare plans in our factsheet on ‘Supporting pupils with healthcare needs’.

 Even if your child lives with someone who is at increased risk from coronavirus, they should attend school or nursery unless a doctor or health professional has advised them not to.